School-of-Solana/program-stevengnb-1/PROJECT_DESCRIPTION.md

 1. **Connect Wallet** - Connect your Solana wallet
 2. **Create Escrow** - Enter recipient's wallet address, amount in SOL, unique escrow ID, and click "Create"
-3. **View Escrows** - Check your created escrows or escrows waiting for you to claim
+3. **My Escrows** - Check your created escrows
 4. **Approve Work** - Once recipient delivers, click "Approve" on your created escrow
-5. **Claim Funds** - If you're the recipient and escrow is approved, click "Claim" to receive SOL
+5. **Claimable Escrow** - Check escrows where you're the recipient and if the escrow is approved, click "Claim" to receive SOL
 6. **Cancel** - If work wasn't delivered, click "Cancel" on pending escrows to get refund

 ## Program Architecture